A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 "We need medical supplies… right now!" the woman ordered.

-The teen looked around the rubble, it seemed rather hopeless to find anything in this, but they soon located the right area, somewhat protected by the partition which had hidden Cyborg.
+Shield looked around the rubble, it seemed rather hopeless to find anything in this, but they soon found the right area, somewhat protected by the partition which had hidden Cyborg.

 With their arms full of gauze and blood-stoppers they made their way to the middle of the room.
 They spotted survivors leaving the same way they had came in, and Shield thought he heard traffic far off.
 The opening must lead up to street-level, through a steep climb, he figured, and he hoped to bring the others out that way as well.